lineartimer/WebAppStarterPack/doc/notes.md

 Eager loading vs. lazy loading: to enable lazy loading, install the Microsoft.EntityFrameworkCore.Proxies.
 But lazy loading might lead to performance problems if not used carefully (N+1 query problem).

-When EF Core queries a DB, it stores a snapshot of the result set in memory.
-Any changes to the entities are made against that snapshot and only later written to the DB.
+When EF Core queries a database, it stores a snapshot of the result set in memory.
+Any changes to the entities are made against that snapshot and it's written back to the database only later.
 To speed up read only queries, you can skip the snapshot and conserve system resources by adding the AsNoTracking() method to the query.

-###  Creating a new DB from the code
+### Creating a new database from the code

-Add the models to your project and the database context.
+- Add the models and the database context to your project

-Install the .NET EF tool: dotnet tool install -g dotnet-ef
+- Install the .NET EF tool:

+dotnet tool install -g dotnet-ef

-To create a migration: dotnet ef migrations add <name of migration>
+- Create a migration: dotnet ef migrations add <name of migration>

-Check the migration files if they are correct, run the migration: dotnet ef database update
+- Check the migration files if they are correct then run the migration:

+dotnet ef database update

-If you change the data model, change the model files then create and run another migration.
+- If you change the data model, change the model files then create and run another migration

-Fluent API use extension methods to chain methods together along with lamda expressions to specify the query.
-The same can be achieved with LINQ syntax.
+- Fluent API use extension methods to chain methods together along with lamda expressions to specify the query.
+The same can be achieved with Linq syntax

-### Scaffolding code from an existing DB
+### Scaffolding code from an existing database

-Build the project, then run:
+- Build the project, then run:

 dotnet ef dbcontext scaffold "<connection string>" Microsoft.EntityFrameworkCore.SqlServer --context-dir Data --output-dir Models --data-annotations

-If the database model changes, you can either manually update the entity model or you can rescaffold the entity models.
-But to go with the second option, you need to keep business logic separate from db entities.
-First, delete the enitity model by deleting the Data and the Models directories from the project.
-Then run:
+- If the database model changes, you can either manually update the entity model or you can rescaffold the entity models

-dotnet ef dbcontext scaffold "<connection string>" Microsoft.EntityFrameworkCore.SqlServer --context-dir Data --output-dir Models/Generated --context-namespace <name of your app>.Data --namespace <name of your app>.Models

-Then create partial classes in the models directory to add any further logic to the classes

 ### Different DB providers

-To add an additional (e.g. Sqlite) DB context to the project:
+To add an additional (e.g. Sqlite) database context to the project:
 - Create the database and put data in it (e.g. with DB Browser for Sqlite)
 - The changes made in DB Browser for Sqlite need to be saved (it doesn't save changes automatically)
 - Install the Microsoft.EntityFrameworkCore.Sqlite package